katarzynawietecha/library-resources/README.md

 **License**

- Quiz is released under the MIT License.
+This project is released under the MIT License.

 **Demo**